Transgender Registration Regulations

 2.6 If the person applies for a subsequent gender change, the process and eligibility remain the same as it was for the first gender change.

 3. Temporary Restrictions After a Change of Gender

-3.1 These regulations apply to all competitions under the aegis of the Global Strategy Commission, Events Commission, and events providing qualification spots to the World Cup and World Team Championships.
+3.1 These regulations apply to all individual competitions under the aegis of the Global Strategy Commission, Events Commission, and events providing qualification spots to the World Cup.